Estimated reading time: 10 minutes

 [Protip: Be specific and keep it simple]

 9. Don’t overthink it and don’t overshare

-I’ve seen websites that are only a paragraph long.
-Then, I come across websites that leave me feeling overwhelmed and confused.
-Don’t overthink your About page and don’t overshare.
+I’ve seen websites that are only a paragraph long and others that leave me feeling overwhelmed and confused.
+Don’t overthink your about page and don’t overshare.

 You don’t have to tell your readers everything.
 Just tell them the parts that they want to hear.

 [Protip: Charm your readers with a peek behind the curtains.
 But omit information that doesn’t build a connection or is irrelevant]